kora-projects/kora-docs/mkdocs/blog/en/neuro-native-framework-kora-became.md

 Reducing those branches helps humans, but it may help agents even more because models are extremely good at producing a plausible answer from the wrong branch.

-## Thin Abstractions Let the Agent Reuse What It Already Knows
+## Thin Abstractions Let the Agent Reuse What It Already Knows { #thin-abstractions }

 There is another source of ambiguity in framework-heavy systems: semantic distance from the underlying technology.